Causes of Gastritis

 Reducing the amount of acid in the stomach is one method of controlling gastritis.
 Mild episodes of gastritis are usually treated with over-the-counter antacids.
 These medications neutralize the acid in the stomach

-More severe symptoms may require a form of medication known as proton-pump inhibitors.
-These medications' main purpose is a long-lasting reduction in the amount of acid created by the stomach.
+Proton-pump inhibitors may be required for treating more severe symptoms.
+PPIs are medications whose main purpose is a long-lasting reduction in the amount of acid created by the stomach.

 Antibiotics may be used to eliminate Helicobacter pylori from the stomach.